PatelNirja/good-first-issue/README.md

 ### Commands

-- `good-first-issue`: open up the interactive project selection tool.
+- `good-first-issue`: Opens an interactive selector where you can choose a project and receive a random good first issue.
-- `good-first-issue [project]`: you can pass in a name from the [list of projects](#projects) which is a curated list of projects that have been verified to have good-first-issues.
+- `good-first-issue [project]`: Pass a project name from the [list of supported projects](#projects) to directly fetch a good first issue.
 - `good-first-issue [GitHub organization or user]`: similar to `[project]` but will search any GitHub organization or user that exists for issues labeled with "Good First Issue".
 - `good-first-issue [GitHub organization or user]/[repo]`: similar to `[project]`, but will search a specific repository on GitHub within the organization for issues labeled with "Good First Issue".